English as a Second Language Placement Exam (ESLPE)

 - Remember the exam time and date for which you registered.

-If you are deferring the start of your program at UCLA because of COVID-19, you may wait to take the ESLPE until the quarter that you matriculate.
+If you are deferring the start of your program at UCLA, you may wait to take the ESLPE until the quarter that you matriculate.
 The exam will be held online before every quarter.
 If you choose to take the ESLPE now and then decide to defer your admission, please note that you will NOT be able to re-take the exam when you matriculate.

 How should I prepare for the ESLPE?